 If you or your child experience any of these symptoms after visiting a petting zoo or open farm, see your health care provider right away.

 Who is most at risk of becoming sick?

-Young children, pregnant women, the elderly and people with a weakened immune system are at the most risk of becoming sick.
+Young children, pregnant people, seniors and people with a weakened immune system are most at risk of becoming sick.

 How are diseases spread from animals to people?

 Animals carry many types of harmful germs even if they appear healthy.
 You can get sick if you come into contact with the bodily fluids or feces of an infected animal.
 Disease may spread when touching an infected animal, or by coming into contact with their feces, urine, saliva or food.

 Animal feces or manure can get onto its hair or fur, bedding or soil.
 The feces can contain germs that can make you sick.
 When you touch an animal or the area around the animal and do not wash your hands afterward, the germs can spread from hands to mouth.
 This can happen through eating, sucking fingers or when children put toys into their mouths.

 An animal's saliva or spit can also carry germs that can spread if an animal bites, licks or scratches you.
 When you milk cows, feed animals or participate in other animal demonstrations, germs can get on your hands and infect you if you touch your mouth.
 Raw, unpasteurized milk or milk products from farm animals (cows, goats and sheep) can also carry harmful germs.
 These products can make you sick if you consume them.

 When dust containing infected animal waste, such as birth fluids, gets stirred up into the air, germs can spread to people.
 For this reason, the public should not be involved in the animal birthing process.

 Animals such as cows, goats, sheep, horses, rabbits, pigs, poultry, rodents and reptiles in petting zoos and on open farms can spread disease to people.
 Young animals such as chicks, ducklings, calves and lambs are more likely to carry germs compared to older animals.